Tracing the bottom electroweak dipole operators at future lepton colliders: Acknowledgments

 \section{Acknowledgments}

-We thank Yong Du, Christophe Grojean, Yiming Liu, Bin Yan for useful discussions and valuable comments on the manuscripts.
+The authors thank Yong Du, Christophe Grojean, Yiming Liu, Bin Yan for useful discussions and valuable comments on the manuscripts.
+X.Z.
+Tan also thanks Lukas Allwicher, Lisong Chen for discussions about quark running mass, and Guilherme Guedes especially for help on the UV model searching with the SOLD package although not being included ultimately in this work.
 This work is supported by the National Natural Science Foundation of China (NSFC) under grant No. 12035008, No. 12375091 and No. 12347171.
 X.Z.
-Tan also acknowledges the support from Helmholtz – OCPC (Office of China Postdoc Council) Postdoctoral Fellowship-Program.
+Tan also acknowledges the support from Helmholtz – OCPC (Office of China Postdoctoral Council) Postdoctoral Fellowship Program.